aspose-total/Aspose.Total-Products/total/en/python-net/conversion/eml-to-ps/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Python developers often need to convert emails to other formats such as PostScript (PS) for various reasons.
+For example, they may need to convert emails to PS format for archiving purposes, or to make them easier to read and share with others.
+Whatever the reason, the process of converting emails to PS format can be time consuming and tedious.

-For a Python developer, who is trying to add a EML to PS conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load Email and render it into HTML via [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/).
-Secondly load the converted HTML using [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and save it into respective Word PS format.
+<h2>How Aspose.Total Helps for EML to PS Conversion</h2>

+Aspose.Total for Python via .NET is a comprehensive package of APIs that makes it easy to automate the conversion of emails to PS format.
+It includes Aspose.Words for Python via .NET and Aspose.Email for Python via .NET, which are both part of the Aspose.Total for Python via .NET package.
+The process of converting emails to PS format is a two-step process.
+First, the email is loaded and rendered into HTML using Aspose.Email for Python via .NET.
+Then, the converted HTML is loaded using Aspose.Words for Python via .NET and saved into the desired PS format.
+This makes it easy for Python developers to quickly and easily convert emails to PS format.

 {{% /blocks/products/pf/feature-page-summary %}}